 The forestry field is projected to have many career opportunities coming up in the next decade as many forestry and natural resources professionals retire in the next few years.
 Students who enjoy working outdoors and want to have a career that focuses on managing our valuable forest lands to conserve and protect resources as well as produce valuable products for society should consider this degree.

-Students must complete a minimum of 93 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
-All courses in this program must be completed with a 'C' or better.
+Students must complete a minimum of 93 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
+All courses must be completed with a grade of 'C' or better.
 Twenty-four (24) credits must be completed at Southwestern before the AS degree is awarded.